Handbook for Community Life

 Dear Asbury Students,

 I am so glad that you are at Asbury!
 I love new beginnings, with the hope and excitement that come from having a new start.
-This is my first year at Asbury, and I look forward to experiencing life together.
-Honestly, I have a little bit of fear not knowing all that will come with the first year, but I am confidently looking forward to when we will experience graduation together.
+I look forward to experiencing life together.
+Honestly, I have a little bit of fear not knowing all that will come with this year, but I am confidently looking forward to when we will experience graduation together.
 We will all share a lot of good times, but we also know that this journey won't be easy.
-We both would feel a little cheated if we were not pushed beyond what we think we can handle.
 How else will you truly be prepared to be excellent in your career and a spiritually vibrant ambassador for Jesus Christ unless you are encouraged and pushed to be all that God has created you to be?

 So let me share what I hope for you.
 First, I hope that you will experience the gift of friendships that last for eternity.
 It is worth more than millions of dollars when you have a few people who know everything about you and still walk with you in the pain and pleasures of life.
 Asbury is a place where you can find those friends who share a unity that goes far beyond the simplicity of liking the same music, sports, and movies.
 So take some risk and share who you are with others, give sacrificially of yourself, and see how you can serve.